balmacefa/nft-api-engine-docs/source/includes/queries/Contract/_getContract.md

-# Get / Find Collection Contract 🕵🏦🏪
+# GET / Find Collection Contract 🕵🏦🏪

 > GET /NFT_contracts/{id || transactionId}

 > The above is a response Example: